 You can check this cooking book for Recipes of a different kinds of couscous and Tagines with plenty of ideas for fresh-tasting salads and vegetable sides to serve alongside and complete your Moroccan-style feast.

-You can find Harira in many local restaurants and moroccans used to drink Harira especially during The Holly Month of Ramadan in the sun set meal ( called Ftour ) when they break their fast.
+You can find Harira in many local restaurants and Moroccans used to drink Harira especially during The Holy Month of Ramadan in the sunset meal (called Ftour) when they break their fast.

-Eating grilled sardines is something you have to try in Morocco especially in coastal cities because you have more chances to eat a new fresh sardines.
-Concerning the price, I used to eat in Casablanca a plate containing 7 sardines with a small plate of salad for 10 dhs ( 1$ ).
+Eating grilled sardines is something you have to try in Morocco especially in coastal towns.
+Concerning the price, I used to eat in Casablanca a plate containing 6 or 7 sardines with a small plate of salad for 10 DHS (1$).